Assistance programs New Hanover County North Carolina and Wilmington.

 Some financial assistance may be offered (for rent, utilities, or medications) but most of the services are for other basic needs, such as food, free Christmas assistance, toys, and clothing.
-Case workers will work with clients as well, and even offer them job finding programs.
-Learn more Salvation Army in Wilmington.
+Case workers will work with clients as well, and even offer them job finding programs or educational supplies, including school items such as free backpacks to students or clothes.
+Learn more on Salvation Army in Wilmington.

 Some examples of what is offered includes money for paying rent or electric bills, free food, and basic needs such as clothing.
 They also partner with many churches and charities in the region.
 Other Wilmington North Carolina area programs include immigration assistance, thrift stores and clothing closets, food pantries, diapers, and general case management.
-Continue with Catholic Charities assistance New Hanover County.
+Continue with churches churches in New Hanover County.

 Low income families (with children) and senior citizens can apply for free holiday assistance.
 Many non-profits and churches in the Wilmington area offer Christmas toys, gifts, meals, Thanksgiving turkeys, and other items to families living in or near poverty.
-Locate holiday help in New Hanover County.
+Locate free holiday help in New Hanover County.

 WIHN - Wilmington Interfaith Hospitality Network focuses on housing and meeting basic needs.
 Resources include shelter or short term, transitional housing.
 The staff at the faith based charity also partner with the client on stability or finding affordable apartments to move into.